lerna/lerna/README.md

 #### --ignore [glob]

-Excludes a subset of packages when running a command.
+Excludes a subset of packages when running the `bootstrap` command.

 ```sh
 $ lerna bootstrap --ignore component-*